Balscote: Church of England

 The earliest features of the Church of England parish church of St Mary Magdalene include a Norman font and an Early English Gothic window.
 Most of the present church building is 14th-century, built in a Decorated Gothic style.
 It is a Grade II* listed building.
 The parish of St Mary Magdalene is now one of eight in the Ironstone Benefice.

 Methodist chapel

 Balscote had a Methodist chapel but this has now been converted into a private home.

 Secular buildings

-Many of Balscote's buildings are of local Hornton Stone.
+Much of the village is designated as a conservation area, with many of Balscote's buildings being of local Hornton Stone.
 Priory Farm is a 14th-century hall, extended in the 15th century and modernised in the 17th and 18th centuries.
 Grange Farm is a 15th- or early 16th-century house, extended and modernised in the 17th and 18th centuries.
 Both houses may have been built by the owners of nearby Wroxton Abbey.

 Balscote has a public house, The Butchers Arms, which is controlled by the Hook Norton Brewery.
 In 1996 Balscote Village Hall Trust, a registered charity, started planning and fund-raising to build a community hall.
 Building began in October 2010 and was completed in 2011.
 It is a timber building.